Carrie Underwood: 2020–2021: Find Your Path, My Gift, and My Savior

 Underwood released her debut book, Find Your Path, on March 3, 2020, went on a book tour, and appeared on television shows, including Rachael Ray.
 She received two nominations for the 55th Academy of Country Music Awards; Entertainer of the Year and Female Artist of the Year.
 She later won the award for Entertainer of the Year; the win made her the most-awarded woman in that category.
 Underwood tied with Thomas Rhett, making it the first time in history two artists would share the award.
 For the 54th Annual Country Music Association Awards, Underwood received two nominations, including Entertainer of the Year, her third year being nominated in the category.
 Underwood extended her own record for most wins in CMT Music Awards history; the video for "Drinking Alone" earned two awards including Video of the Year when the ceremony aired live on October 21.
 In August 2020, Underwood hosted her own Apple Radio Show, entitled XO Radio.

 Her first Christmas album, My Gift, was released on September 25, 2020.
 It was her record-setting eighth consecutive career-opening number-one album on the Billboard Top Country Albums chart, also debuting at number-one on the Top Christian Albums and Top Holiday Albums, and at number eight on the Billboard 200.
 The album later peaked at number five on the Billboard 200.
 On December 3, 2020, Underwood starred in and executive produced a holiday special airing on HBO Max, performing all of the songs from My Gift.
 The album earned Underwood two number one songs atop the Hot Christian Songs chart and was the top-selling new Christmas album of the year.
-On September 24, 2021, a special edition of the album was released, containing three additional tracks, including a version of "Favorite Time of Year", which had been a number one hit for Underwood the previous year.
+On September 24, 2021, a special edition of the album was released, containing three additional tracks, including a version of "Favorite Time of Year".

 On March 26, Underwood released My Savior, a gospel cover album.My Savior debuted at number one on both of Billboard's Top Country Albums and Top Christian Albums charts, and number four on the Billboard 200, marking her record-setting ninth consecutive number one.
 Underwood performed a virtual concert on Easter Sunday from the Ryman Auditorium, with over $100,000 raised for the charity Save the Children.
 In December 2020, Spanish singer David Bisbal released his duet with Underwood, "Tears of Gold", featuring a music video that was filmed in Los Angeles.
 At the Latin American Music Awards of 2021 on April 15, Underwood joined Bisbal for the debut televised performance of the song in Sunrise, Florida; the pair were nominated for Favorite Video of the Year.